-Comodo Internet Security Complete can be downloaded from www.comodo.com/home/internet-security/internet-security-complete.php after signing up for subscription and includes Comodo Dragon, GeekBuddy, , TrustConnect and the Comodo Guarantee.
+Comodo Internet Security Complete can be downloaded from www.comodo.com/home/internet-security/

 - Choose whether you want the 32 or 64 bit version of CIS then click 'download' - If you are unsure which version you need, select the 32/64-bit Windows Installer.
 This executable contains BOTH 32 and 64 bit installers.
 The setup routine will automatically detect which version of Windows you have and install the appropriate version.
 Please note, the Universal Windows Installer is a much larger download than the individual 32 or